We are off! An early afternoon Eurostar to Brussels and then THALYS to Cologne delivers us for an overnight stay close to the station.

 Today German and Danish high speed trains take us via a change in Hamburg to Randers in Denmark, our base in Jutland for the next three nights.

-The local steam railway between the port of Mariager and rural Handest provides our first chug through the Danish countryside and this is combined with a gentle fjord cruise from Hobro.
+The local tourist railway between the port of Mariager and rural Handest provides our first chug through the Danish countryside and this is combined with a gentle fjord cruise from Hobro.
 We’re also going to Randers Zoo because it’s so different.
 It is housed in three large atmosphere controlled biomes (like the Eden Project).
 Walk amongst giant butterflies and fruit bats while squirrels cross your path – dare you enter the snake pen!

 Off to the Lake District we head today for a steamy combo that starts aboard the world oldest paddle steamer (allegedly!!).
 Oxygen masks will be provided later as we visit Denmark’s highest peak “Sky Mountain” and then savour the most beautiful steam train ride in the land.
 From Bryrup the train meanders through wild flower speckled woods to its isolated terminus at Vrads.

 Transfer day today and one that is full of fun and variety.
 Luggage goes ahead as we take the express train from Aarhus to Odense.
 Outside the station is the impressive and very well presented National Railway Museum.
 Our coach catches up and delivers us via a 45 minute ferry crossing to Maribo for the standard gauge steam train journey to picturesque Bandholm Harbour.
-Again, the coach goes ahead as we conclude our journey to Roskilde by train and stroll through the park to the hotel.
+Again, the coach goes ahead as we conclude our journey to Roskilde by train and stroll along the high street to the hotel.

 A “local” day involves a huge tram museum in the woods with a running line as long as Crich and a privately hired steam train on the longest narrow gauge railway in Denmark at Hedeland.
 Back in Roskilde we must visit the Viking Ship Museum where you will even have the option of taking to the oars and rowing out into the Fjord as a Viking crew – great fun!!